AlexCue987/talking-the-talk/postgres/USING-PARTITIONS-LESSONS-LEARNED.md

 #### Without Partitions, Creating New Index on Large Table Is Tricky
 * Just run `CREATE INDEX` - blocks table for write, can be a long time
-* Try creating index with `CONCURRENT` - it can fail, again and again.
+* Try creating index with `CONCURRENTLY` - it can fail, again and again.
 And it will use lots of resources every time.
 * Create new table with new index.
 Eventually migrate to it.
 Lots of work.

 <img src="images/write-to-two-tables.png" />